rg9400/Cloud-Tautulli-Theme/README.md

 3. Go to Tautulli > Settings > Newsletter Agents.
 In `Saving and Sending` make sure `Send Newsletter as an HTML Formatted Email` is `OFF` and make sure you have an Email Notification Agent set up.
 If you are using Static URL, make sure you also go to `Configuration` and set a `Unique ID Name`.
 Now go to `Newsletter Text`.
 4. Finally, dump the file contents from your text editor in `Body` (not `Message`).
 You can use `Recently Added to {server_name}! ({end_date})` for `Subject`.
 Save, and you should be set to go.

+<h2>Cloud Newsletter for Tautulli</h2>
+1. Download CloudTauNewsletter.html
+2. Change Newsletter Logo (line `563`) with your custom logo if you want.
+3. If you want to display the Media Server name variable from Tau (in case you don't have a logo with the name already in it), add `<div class="server-name" style="font-size: 30px;text-align: center;">${parameters['server_name']}</div>` between lines `564` and `565`
+4. Follow these instructions to add custom newsletters to Tau: https://github.com/Tautulli/Tautulli-Wiki/wiki/Frequently-Asked-Questions#newsletter-custom-template

 <h2>Screenshots</h2>